lailaeliotti1/HOME_FBU/README.md

 **Optional Nice-to-have Stories**

-* [fill in your required user stories here]
-* User can view closest houses to them or close in compability by recommendation.
+* User can view closest houses to them or close in compability.
+* Users can select to see recommended houses based on my algorithm.
+*User can uplad profile image.

 ### 2. Screen Archetypes